Hir0su/Auto-Chart/README.md

   - psutil
   - tkinter (usually comes with Python)

-## Installation
+## Installation for Users

-1. Not Available Yet
+- Not available yet